 On an average week:

-- You’ll spend three days in your ‘home school’ gaining experience of being in the classroom, getting involved with and observing group work and lessons.
+• You’ll spend roughly half the days in your ‘home school’ gaining experience of being in the classroom, getting involved with and observing group work and lessons.

-- University lecturers and specialist subject teachers from our alliance schools share their expertise over two training days, where you are taught alongside your cohort in the lead school at each hub.
+• University lecturers and specialist subject teachers from our alliance schools share their expertise over the remaining days, where you are taught alongside your cohort in the lead school at each hub.

 Over the academic year:

-- You will complete two summative assessments (essays of 1000-2000 words) over the year, from two of your five core modules.
+• You will complete two summative assessments (roughly 3000 words) from two of your five core modules.

 The key features of the Teach North West programme are:

-- Our activity induction day to meet your new cohort.
+- Our activity induction day to get to know your cohort.

 - Experience across Key Stage 1 and Key Stage 2.